 Lafayette friends Marti and Alan joined us for a few days of cruising down America’s western rivers from Fulton, MS to Demopolis, AL. As much as Rick and I enjoy each other’s company and work well together, it is extra special to share the experience with friends!

-Because we four share an interest in our National Parks and are on a quest to collect as many stamps as we can in our “Passport” books, we spent our first (rainy) day together visiting Nachez Trace NP and two Civil War battlefields near Tupelo, MS. Rick wants to drive parts the beautiful Natchez Trace Parkway that meanders 444 miles through three states.
+The four of us share an interest in our National Parks and are on a quest to collect as many stamps as we can in our NPS “Passport” books, we spent our first (rainy) day together visiting Nachez Trace NP and two Civil War battlefields near Tupelo, MS. Rick wants to drive parts the beautiful Natchez Trace Parkway that meanders 444 miles through three states.

 On the way back from Tupelo to the boat we had a great dinner at The Blue Canoe, including a black-eyed peas appetizer, the best smashburgers ever (with up to 15 toppings) and blueberry donut bread pudding for dessert!
 Our server Tammy was the best….welcoming, helpful and fun!